MileHacker Logo

 Skiathos Airport Departures

 If flying out from Skiathos International Airport (JSI), arrive at least 2 hours before international flights and A single.5 hours for domestic flights.
-Skiathos Airport is small and becomes very congested during peak season, leading to longer queues for check-in and security.
+Skiathos Airport is tiny and becomes very congested during peak season, leading to longer queues for check-in and security.

 Airport Facilities